frontmeans/style-producer/README.md

 ### CSS Properties

-CSS properties are represented by object with camel-cased property names and their corresponding scalar values:
+CSS properties are represented by object with camel-cased property names and their corresponding string, scalar, or structured values:
 ```typescript
 const cssProperties = {
   position: 'fixed',